 Everyone knows that the world’s most famous site for video sharing, at least in the western part of the world, is YouTube.
 People gather on the site and share video content every single day.
 With well over 400 hours of videos being uploaded every single minute, you can only imagine how much content YouTube has.

 But what about people who use YouTube as a means to making a living?
+Getting paid by youtube is not as easy as betting on your favorite team or casino game with the help of the Sun Vegas promo code and winning – it can be quite frustrating, especially if you keep uploading quality content and don’t get anything in return.
 Can it be a primary source of income?
 Well, yes, people like PewDiePie have proven that you can live off YouTube, and he is one of the most successful YouTubers ever.
 Some people are saying that the golden age of YouTube is over and that people are moving over to other platforms which are friendlier towards professionals and do not allow various things like copyright claims from absolutely random channels.
 Are the days of YouTube over?
 It’s complicated.

 YouTube Has Problems – It’s a Fact